-With the GGF facility, we were able to support key green services associated with initial solar PV projects, namely the design and installation costs of our clients.
-The total grant budget is 150,000 EUR and is available to commercial and industrial clients, covering design and installation costs of up to 10,000 EUR per client.
+In parallel with the GGF credit facility, we are also supporting key green services associated with solar PV projects, namely the design and installation costs to our clients.
+The total grant budget is 150,000 EUR and is available to commercial and industrial clients, covering the design and installation costs of up to 10,000 EUR per client.

-So far, five solar panel projects have been financed with a total financing volume of 6 million GEL.
+To date, we have financed solar panel projects with a total financing volume of c.
+6.5 million GEL, each of them received a grant up to 10,000 EUR for design and installation of soar panels.
 The GGF grant is subsidised with the funding from the European Union under the EU4Energy Initiative.

-DIGITAL SOLAR MARKETPLACE ("DSM")
+Digital Solar Marketplace ("DSM")